garbagescow/batocera.pro/README.md

 <br>
 <br>
 <i>This is a personal repository in no way <br>
 shape or form affiliated with Batocera.
-No Support will be provided.
-Go use the official one if you want help. </i><br>
+No Support will be provided. </i><br>